Lansbury Lease Extension - Free Consultation

 Decision in Haringey

-An example of a Vesting Order and Purchase of freehold case for a Lansbury flat is Ground Floor Flat 4A Baronet Road in February 2010.
+An example of a Vesting Order and Purchase of freehold decision for a Lansbury flat is Ground Floor Flat 4A Baronet Road in February 2010.
 Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case related to 2 flats.
-The unexpired term was 80.01 years.
+The number of years remaining on the existing lease(s) was 80.01 years.